Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/Effectable"

-Re-exports all named exports from the "effect/Effectable" module as "Effectable".
+Re-exports all named exports from the "effect/Effectable" module as `Effectable`.

 **Signature**